ClaudioLutz/JobSearchAI/Documentation/System.md

 ## Component Dependency Graph

 This diagram illustrates the primary code dependencies between the system's components and key external libraries/services.
 The Dashboard acts as the central orchestrator, calling functions from the other modules.
+The optimized components use the centralized configuration and utility modules.

 ```mermaid
 graph TD